imSaiPavan27/hospitality-analysis/README.md

     - Occupancy %
     - Avg rating %
     - Cancellation rate %
-+ **% change vs the previous month**
++ **Percentage Change vs. the Previous Month**

 ## Mockup Dashboard

-AtliQ hospitality data analytics project mockup dashboard
+The project's mockup dashboard presents a preview of the AtliQ hospitality data analytics initiative.

 ## Dashboard Created
 Dashboard Link

-Using all the information and data provided by the stakeholders, I analyzed and created this report.
-This report shows metrics that will help solve the problems faced by AtliQ Grands’s management in generating good revenue.
+We have successfully created a comprehensive dashboard using the information and data provided by stakeholders.
+This dashboard showcases crucial metrics to aid AtliQ Grands' management in improving revenue generation.e.

-## Data Model Created
+## Data Model Structure

-It is a star schema where the fact table/tables are in the centre and they are surrounded by dimension tables.
+The data model utilizes a star schema with fact tables at its core, surrounded by dimension tables.

 ### Data Cleaned
+We performed data cleaning and derived relevant information using DAX formulas, such as calculating the week number from the date column and determining the day type.
+We also calculated the revenue from the available data, including "revenue_generated" and "revenue_realized."

 **Derived week number from date column using DAX formula** = wn = WEEKNUM(dim_date[date])
 **Derived day type from date column using DAX formula** =